marta1994/efficient_bpe_explanation/README.md

 * **Fast Merging**: We can efficiently remove the two nodes representing the pair and insert a new node with the merged token, all without shifting the remaining elements.
 * **Direct Index Access**: The array provides immediate access to any element's position, essential for updating our priority map.

-The [`LinkedArray`][linked_array] class presents a specialized data structure tailored for efficient pair replacement in BPE training.
+The [`linked_array.py`][linked_array] presents a specialized data structure tailored for efficient pair replacement in BPE training.
 It establishes a fixed-size array, initialized with an existing sequence of tokens, and a corresponding doubly linked list to facilitate seamless element manipulation.

 #### Key Methods and Functionality